"

 • 1 trade or professional source

+You can modify this based on your class and topics, but please require at least 10 sources.
 The numbers above are suggestions; you may decide to change these based on your class needs and focus topic.
 For example, for some topics, it may make more sense to have more news sources and less of a different type of source.

+The library is available to support students in searching and identifying resources for their deep dive.
 You may want to setup a meeting with the library to work with your students on library searching, keyword strategies, and other related topics.

-✓A note from Bridget: I have my students use Gale Ebooks for the library-based encylopedia articles as it is a good, general reference database.
+✓A note from Bridget: I have my students use Gale Ebooks for the library-based encyclopedia articles as it is a good, general reference database.
 I have my students use One Search or Academic Search Complete for the journal article.

 About the annotated bibliography